 In October 2020 Systemics-PAB examined access to mobile services in areas outside the centre of Warsaw in Poland.
 The capital city is the largest business centre in the country, and many of the people who live on the outskirts of Warsaw or in neighbouring towns are now working remotely.
 Service quality tests were conducted in the five areas shown on the map.

-The tests were carried out from 13th to 28th October 2020 from 8.00 am to 11.00 pm based on a drive test methodology.
+The tests were initiated and performed as sustainable project of Systemics-PAB and carried out from 13th to 28th October 2020 from 8.00 am to 11.00 pm based on a drive test methodology.
 As the market penetration with 5G terminals is still low, 5G measurements were deliberately excluded from this test.

 All operators offer voice calls using VoLTE, but only Orange, Play and T-Mobile use Enhanced Voice Services (EVS) resulting in speech quality of 4.4 points on a 1-5 MOS scale.
 These calls also have a short call set-up time of 2-3 seconds.
 The successful call rate during test hours was between 93% and 99%.